vdaas/vald/docs/overview/component/filter-gateway.md

 Vald Filter Gateway is the optional component in the Vald cluster.

 It is implemented for available of user-defined filtering.
-The responsibilities is bypass between the Vald cluster and user defined ingress filter (or egress filter) components
+The responsibility is bypass between the Vald cluster and user-defined ingress filter (or egress filter) components.

 ## Features